Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on running sub-projects

 Projects, such as Comma and Cro do not need any notifications, but other sub-projects may need to get advance notice.
+An inventory of these sub-projects will need to be made, and their maintainers be notified individually, rather than through social media.
+This is both to stress the urgency for a change, and to be able to present a "clean slate" to the general public when announcements about the name change *are* made through social media.

 ## Effects on books